 Threats to Human Health

 One of the greatest reasons why hazardous waste cannot be thrown in the trash is the threat it presents to human health.
 When hazardous substances get into the groundwater and make it to larger bodies of water—which becomes our drinking water and water used for agricultural purposes—humans could suffer serious effects, including cancer, birth defects, genetic mutations, and physical deformations.
 All of these could ultimately lead to death.
+Even in the workplace this is something to look out for, so ensure that any hazardous waste or spillages are cleared with Storemasta kits or a kit similar, and then disposed of properly to prevent any serious effects.
 These same effects could also appear through exposure to contaminated food.
 The same gases that damage our atmosphere can also harm human health as we breathe the air.
 This is why proper waste disposal is a significant part of what you should know as an RCRA hazardous waste generator.
 You should consistently uphold your responsibilities for the safety of our planet.